-Before being discharged home you must be fully stable with your medical checks and have gained full sensation back in your legs.
-Staff will be monitoring you throughout your stay in hospital to ensure that your pain is under control, you can walk safely and there are no signs of infection before you go home.
+Before being discharged home you must be fully stable with your medical checks and completed all assessments from therapy staff.
+Ward staff will be monitoring you throughout your stay in hospital to ensure that your pain is under control, you can walk safely and there are no signs of infection before you go home.

 Stockings may be provided to reduce the risk of deep vein thrombosis (DVT), which is the formation of one or more blood clots.
-You will be informed by medical staff if and for how long you may need to wear these for.
-In some cases you will only need to wear them while in hospital, in others you may be expected to wear the stockings for six weeks and only take them off for washing.
+Medical staff will inform you if and for how long you may need to wear these for.
+In some cases, you will only need to wear them while in hospital, in others you may be expected to wear the stockings for 6 weeks and only take them off for washing.
 If you feel that your stockings are digging into your leg or are too small, please contact the orthopaedic ward for advice.

 When you have been discharged from hospital it is important to follow the advice given, monitor your pain levels and be sensible with the amount of walking you are doing.
-In the first 6 weeks we advise you do not stand still for periods longer than two minutes.
+In the first 6 weeks we advise you do not stand still for long periods.
 We advise that you potter around the house, little and often, gradually building up the distance you walk, but we do not expect you to be going for long walks.

 If you have been stood for too long or have walked too far, you may get an increase in heat and swelling at the hip or in the leg, not necessarily at the time, but more commonly that evening or overnight.

 Some patients experience an increase in their ache and a restless, unsettled feeling.
 This is an indication that you are on your feet too much.
 However, when resting, you must try to do circulatory exercises (paddling feet) to compensate for not walking as normal.